CSD Summer Transition Program

 Planning for the transition from high school to college is an exciting and somewhat confusing time.
 To help families and students, the Center for Students with Disabilities (CSD) offers the Summer Transition Program, a rigorous four-week transition program for incoming freshmen with disabilities.
 The intent of this program is to help students make a positive transition from high school to university life while introducing and familiarizing them to a typical college course load.
 Students are enrolled in two, 3-credit courses and are encouraged to devote a significant amount of time to complete all tasks assigned by class instructors.
 Students have opportunities to access support and assistance from CSD staff and graduate students to assist them with the learning process.
 A variety of opportunities are available for students to develop relationships with campus and community resources.
 Transition Mentors help students during the move-in process and through other activities aimed at promoting their academic and social adjustment to college life.

-- One-to-one support from professional staff: Students have opportunities to get support and assistance from professional staff and graduate students to assist them with the learning process.
+- Support from professional staff: Students have opportunities to get support and assistance from professional staff and graduate students to assist them with the learning process.

 - Connect with campus and community resources: Students utilize various resources while living on campus.
 They have the opportunity to become involved in co-curricular activities and become familiar with other campus and community departments and services.

 - Access to Project ASSIST tutoring: Drop-in tutoring is available in the afternoons and evenings (Mondays through Thursdays) for assistance with coursework.